tonyhieu/college-notes/_posts/2022-10-02-ics6b-reading.md

 | Gertrude | F | T |
 | Samuel | F | F |

+- <u>If there are no values in the domain/set, then a universally quantified statement is vacuously true and a existentially quantified statement is false</u>

 <hr />

 ## 1.8: De Morgan's law for quantified statements